PonyBoy-ScareBear/PonyBoy-ScareBear/README.md

-- 👋 Hi, I’m @PonyBoy-ScareBear
+- 👋 Hi, I’m Tim
-- 👀 I’m interested in Data Science, Statistical Learning, and Block Chain Development
+- 👀 I’m interested in Data Engineering, Statistical Learning, and Block Chain Development
-- 🌱 I’m currently learning the basics of Machine Learning, and statistical methods.
+- 🌱 I’m currently learning the basics of data engineering.
 - 💞️ I’m looking to collaborate on block chain apps & projects that use my new found data science and statistical learning skills.
-- 📫 Reach me via email at ponyboy@msgsafe.io
+- 📫 Reach me via email at tmush92@gmail.com

 <!---
 PonyBoy-ScareBear/PonyBoy-ScareBear is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.